getcarina/getcarina.com/GITHUBING.md

 13. Deal with conflicts

     During your review process, someone may have already updated and merged a file that you are in the process of changing.
 This can result in a conflict and you won't be able to merge your PR.
-First you need to bring your branch up-to-date with upstream by running the command from step #4.
+First you need to bring your branch up-to-date with upstream.
+While on your <name-of-branch> do
+    ```
+    git fetch upstream
+    git rebase upstream/master
+    ```
     Then go ahead and [Resolve a merge conflict from the command line](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 14. When the Editorial Review is complete and the button is green, [Merge It](CONTRIBUTING.md#merge-it)!